A Dedicated Personal Injury Law Firm Serving Maryland Nursing Home Abuse Cases

 Placing your loved one in the care of a nursing home is never an easy decision.
-Unfortunately, although most nursing homes are competent and caring, Maryland nursing home abuse is far more common than most people realize.
+Unfortunately, although most nursing homes are competent and caring, nursing home abuse in Maryland is far more common than most people realize.
 Intentional nursing home abuse is some of the most despicable behavior imaginable, and even careless neglect of your loved one is a matter that you should take very, very seriously.

 Experienced and Dedicated Representation

-At Koonz McKenney Johnson DePaolis & Lightfoot LLP, obtaining justice for personal injury victims is our sole purpose for existence – we practice no other type of law.
+At Koonz McKenney Johnson & DePaolis LLP, obtaining justice for personal injury victims is our sole purpose for existence – we practice no other type of law.
 In our 35 years of practice, we have recovered over a billion dollars for our clients.
 That’s not surprising given the quality of our staff.
 Among our firm’s thirteen lawyers:

 - four have been selected as “Top Lawyers” by Washingtonian Magazine,